ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

     The bitcoinJ framework was never intended to load multiple wallets at the same time.
     Loading more than four wallets into one JVM at once causes the wallet-synchronization process to fail.
-    That is why each agentset only contains four agents.
+    That is why each agent set only contains four agents.
     The class _at.ac.tuwien.infosys.prybila.runtimeVerification.test.simulation.preparation.AbstractIterativeContextLoader_
     helps to perform preparation tasks on all wallets.